 - Type of assessment

-- Written assignmentTake-home assignment consisting of four small exercises posted during the on-line part of the course and a written project to be produced during the on-campus part of the course and in the following week.
+- Written assignmentTake-home assignment consisting of four small exercises posted during the asynchronous online part of the course and a written project to be produced during the synchronous online part of the course and in the following week.
 All five parts of the assignment must be handed in no later than friday in the examination week.
 The assignment will be assessed as a collected whole.

 - Exam registration requirements

-The student must give and pass two short oral presentations during the on-campus part of the course.
+The student must give and pass two short oral presentations during the synchronous online part of the course.